BioinfOMICS/LipidSigR/README.md

 <font size=3> After installation, you're ready to start using LipidSigR.
 Based on functionality, LipidSigR functions can be categorized as tool functions and 5 analysis workflows.
 Below is a brief introduction to each section.
-Please note that only two-group data can conduct the "Network" workflow.
+Please note that only two-group data can conduct the "Network" and "Machine learning" workflow.

 * **Tool function**: Tool functions are utility functions designed to enhance the convenience of conducting analyses.
 They include constructing input